Resilience of constituent solitons in multisoliton scattering off barriers: An explanation for the effect

 Here is why the effect happens.
-Given the NLSE of Eq.~(\ref{NI_NLSE}), the inverse scattering transform (IST) introduces, for each time $t$, an auxiliary linear problem, in which the field $\psi(z,\,t)$ of the NLSE plays the role of a potential:
+Given the NLSE of Eq.~(\ref{NI_NLSE}), the inverse scattering transform (IST) introduces, for each time $t$, an auxiliary linear problem for functions $u(z,\,t)$ and $v(z,\,t)$; the NLSE field $\psi(z,\,t)$ plays the role of a potential: